HirdiyanshShukla/Auth_System/README.md

 # Auth_System
-authentication system using react django and simplejwt
+authentication system api using django and simplejwt